Driveway apron and curb cut permit work in the City of Fairfax, Virginia

 Not Fairfax County.
 Not VDOT.

-The City of Fairfax Protocol
+The City of Fairfax Permit Process

 City Standards vs. The "County Way"